 esxcli system settings encryption set --mode=TPMOnce you have activated the TPM, you cannot undo the setting.

-If an installation or upgrade of vSphere 7.0 Update 2 is unable to use the TPM during the first boot, the installation or upgrade continues, and the mode defaults to NONE (that is,
+If an installation or upgrade of vSphere 7.0 Update 2 or later is unable to use the TPM during the first boot, the installation or upgrade continues, and the mode defaults to NONE (that is,

 --mode=NONE).
 The resulting behavior is as though the TPM is not activated.